elastic/elasticsearch/CONTRIBUTING.md

        regular comments in the code.
 Remember as well that Elasticsearch has extensive [user documentation](./docs), and it is not the role of Javadoc to replace that.
+   12. Please still try to make class, method or variable names as descriptive and concise as possible, as opposed to relying solely on Javadoc to describe something.
+   13. Use `@link` and `@see` to add references, either to related resources in the codebase or to relevant external resources.
-   12. If you need help writing Javadoc, just ask!
+   14. If you need help writing Javadoc, just ask!

 Finally, use your judgement!
 Base your decisions on what will help other developers - including yourself, when you come back to some code